 Part A: Preclinical Plan

 A preclinical plan will be completed summarizing the work that needs to be done and included in the application for the above mentioned Investigational Medicinal Product.
-This consistes of a short description of the preclinical studies to cover the clinical trial, namely the animal studies, the duration of treatment, pharmacology and toxicology studies in the appropraire animal model.
+This consists of a short description of the preclinical studies to cover the clinical trial, namely the animal studies, the duration of treatment, pharmacology and toxicology studies in the appropriate animal model.

 Guidance documents used in this plan include: